November 21, 2024

 Market Dominance

 Tether’s dominant position in the stablecoin market has raised concerns about systemic risk within the cryptocurrency ecosystem.
-For instance, JPMorgan has expressed worries that Tether’s growing dominance could lead to market instability if Tether were to face liquidity issues.
+For instance, JPMorgan has expressed worries that Tether’s growing dominance could lead to market instability if Tether were to face issues.

 Involvement in Illicit Activities

 Tether has been linked to illicit activities, such as money laundering and sanctions evasion.
 Reports have suggested that Tether was used in transactions related to terror financing and the purchase of sanctioned Venezuelan oil.
-Tether has denied these allegations, however, there is also substantial evidence that Russia has been using Tether (USDT) to evade international sanctions imposed due to its aggression in Ukraine.
+Tether has denied these allegations, however, there is also substantial evidence that has been using Tether (USDT) to evade international sanctions imposed due to its aggression in Ukraine.

 Multiple reports highlight the use of Tether by Russian entities to facilitate transactions that would otherwise be restricted under the sanctions regime.
 And there are strong indications that Tether has been used to fund Russia’s military operations.